InvirganceDocumentation/convirgance-docs/docs/filtering-data.md

 # Filters

-Filters provide SQL-like operations for working with your data stream.
+Filters provide SQL-like operations for working with data streams.
 You can use familiar concepts like equals, greater than, less than, and combine them with AND/OR operations - just like you would in a SQL WHERE clause.
 This gives you the power of SQL filtering even when working with non-SQL data sources.
 For example, you can easily filter records where age > 18 AND status = 'active', or find all users who are either admins OR moderators.

 ## Types of Filters